camillaschneier/camillaschneier.github.io/index.md

 ### Intro

 I am a Ph.D. student at UChicago studying economics.
-I am broadly interested in industrial organization, macroeconomics, and econometrics.
+I am broadly interested in industrial organization, consumption inequality, and food justice.
 Between 2017 and 2019, I was a research assistant in macroeconomics at the Federal Reserve Bank of New York.
 Before that, I studied economics, physics, and minored in mathematics at the University of Pennsylvania.

 ### Work In Progress
 * [Dollar Stores]() with Fern Ramoutar and Yixin Sun